SZamboni/ProjectAres/README.md

 # Keys setup
 The default keys configuration is the following:
--Right Arm = v key
+- Right Arm = v key
--Left Arm = c key
+- Left Arm = c key
--Right Leg = x key
+- Right Leg = x key
--Left Leg = z key
+- Left Leg = z key
--Head Up = w key
+- Head Up = w key
--Head Down = s key
+- Head Down = s key
--Head Left = a key
+- Head Left = a key
--Head Right = d key
+- Head Right = d key

 When you make a movement with a limb the key is pressed and released after 0.1sec, meanwhile when you move the head the key is pressed and released when your head returns in the starting position.